-Name of School: Student's Name:Date of Birth: MedicAlert Number(if relevant): Review date for this form: Description of the condition Recommended support Warning Signs Can you please outline the warning signs (e.g. sensations) Triggers Can you please outline the known triggers (eg illness, elevated te lights) mperature, flashing Seizure Types Please highlight which seizure types apply: Please indicate typical seizure frequency and length, and any management that is a Simple partial Staring, may blink rapidly Only part of the brain is involved (partial) Person remains conscious (simple), able to hear, may or may not be Jerking of parts of the body may occur Rapid recovery Person may have a headache or experience sensations that aren't r flashing light, strange taste or smell, 'funny tummy' These are sometim may lead to other types of seizures.
-Complex partial variation from standard seizure management. e able to speak eal, such as sounds, Only part of the brain is involved (partial) Person staring and unaware.
-Eyes may jerk but may talk, remain si Toward the end of the seizure, person may perform unusual activit movement, fiddling with clothes (these are called automatisms) Confused and drowsy after seizure settles, may sleep.
-Generalised seizures Tonic clonic Not responsive Might fall down/cry out Body becomes stiff (tonic) Jerking of arms and legs occurs (clonic) Excessive saliva Absence Vacant stare or eyes may blink/roll up Lasts 5-10 seconds Impaired awareness (may be seated) Instant recovery, no memory of the event enly or gradually lybe hours) when in

-■ Myoclonic ■ Sudden simple jerk ■ May recur many times.
+Name of School: support the student's health ca re needs.
+Student's Name: Date of Birth: MedicAlert Number(if relevant) : Review date fo r this form: Description of the condition Recommended support Please describe recommended care If additional advice is required, please attach it to this medical advice form Warning Signs Can you please outline the wa arning signs (e.g. sensations) Triggers Can you please outline the kn elevated temperature, flashing I Seizure Types Please highlight which seizure t types apply: Please indicate typical seizure frequency and length, and any □ Partial (focal) Which seizures side of the brain is affected? management that is a variation from standard seizure management. may not be able to speak ☐ Jerking of parts of the boo ☐ Rapid recovery ☐ Person may have a heada that aren't real, such as soun s (simple), able to hear, may or and may lead to other types of seizures. □ Complex partial □ Only part of the brain is involved (partial) □ Person staring and unaware.
+Eyes may jerk but may talk, remain sitting or walk around □ Toward the end of the seizure, person may perform unusual activities, eg chewing movement, fiddling with clothes (these are called automatisms) □ Confused and drowsy after seizure settles, may sleep. ☐ Generalised seizures Tonic clonic Not responsive Might fall down/cry out Body becomes stiff (tonic) Jerking of arms and legs occurs (clonic) Excessive saliva May be red or blue in the face May lose control of bladder and/or bowel Tongue may be bitten Lasts 1-3 minutes, stops suddenly or gradually and deep sleep (maybe hours) when in recovery phase.
+May have a headache.
+Absence Vacant stare or eyes may blink/roll up Lasts 5-10 seconds ☐ Impaired awareness (may be seated) ☐ Instant recovery, no memory of the event. ☐ Myoclonic☐ Sudden simple jerk☐ May recur many times.
+Duration How long does recovery take if the seizure isn't long enough to require Midazolam?
+Person's reaction during and after a seizure Please comment Any other recommendations to support the person during and after a seizure

-Duration

-How long does recovery take if the seizure isn't long enough to require Midazolam?

-Person's reaction during and after a seizure

-Please comment

-Any other recommendations to support the person during and after a seizure

 Signs that the seizure is starting to settle